-Although the 1986-87 Fleer Michael Jordan card was issued several years into his career, it is, in most collectors’ eyes, the first real Jordan card by a major manufacturer.
+Although the 1986-87 Fleer basketball card set that featured Michael Jordan’s rookie card was issued several years into his career, it is, in most collectors’ eyes, the first real Jordan printed by a major manufacturer.

 After the 1985-86 season.
 Fleer was able to secure a license to become the sole producer of NBA cards and although not issued in great supply, collectors could actually again, beginning with the 1986-87 set, open packs to attempt to get their favorite players.
 The time was right and a classic was about to be born.